oakfang/intention/README.md

 ## API
 ### `require('intention')`
-Requiring `intention` returns a function that, when called, creates an entirely new functional environment, with the API below.
-It **also** returns the default environment.
+Requiring `intention` returns a functional environment, with the API below.

 ### `env.intent(intentType, [intentParameters])`
 This is the most basic part of `intention`.
 Every `intent` has a type, and an optional parameters object.